AppealMod: Inducing Friction to Reduce Moderator Workload of Handling User Appeals: Limitations

 While the novel system we developed and experimented with shows promise for reducing moderator workload without negatively impacting the subreddit community, our work has several limitations worth noting.

 First, our system might lead to other unintended negative outcomes that we have not measured.
 We note that users who post toxic comments and users with insincere appeals were more likely to be discouraged by the AppealMod process.
-However, we cannot ascertain whether certain systemic factors, such as user demographics, also played a role.
+However, some of the users discouraged from completing the AppealMod process did not display any toxic behavior.
+It is possible they indulged in other kinds of problematic behavior, for example, spamming bots will not be able to complete the AppealMod process, as it requires human intervention to manually fill out the form.
+However, since we did not collect any additional information from the users (such as their demographic information), we cannot ascertain whether any other factors played a role in users abandoning the process.
 For instance, we designed the AppealMod questionnaire in English as contributions to r/pics are limited to English language.
 It is possible that users whose first language is not English found it more challenging to respond to the questionnaire and were therefore more likely to abandon their appeal.
 More broadly, prior research has found that content moderation interventions can disproportionately harm marginalized users \cite{haimson2021disproportionate}.
-We encourage future work to explore whether our specific design of AppealMod and the more generic approach of inducing friction in moderation processes can cause further harm to marginalized users.
+We encourage future work to explore whether our specific design of AppealMod and the more generic approach of inducing friction in moderation processes has differential impact on different groups of users, and whether it causes further harm to marginalized users.